 2. One sends logs directly to a storage account for long-term retention.

-This works.
+This works reliably.
 Logs land in both places.
 You get your KQL queries in the LAW and your compliance archive in the storage account.
-Problem solved.
+But it’s worth looking at how those logs actually land in the storage account.

 The Append Blob Problem